applewoodsmokedham/metagraph/docs/PRD.md

 - Examples showing multiple transaction traces
 - Visual representation of block structure if possible
 - **Transactions Events Stream Visual**:
-  - Reference to the main Events Stream Visual on the homepage
+  - Reference to the Events Stream Visual in experimental/events-stream.html
-  - Option to view all transactions from this specific block
+  - Focus on transactions from this specific block only
-  - More detailed transaction information than the homepage view
+  - More detailed transaction information than the experimental stream
   - All other features from the detailed Events Stream Visual structure

 #### alkane-inventory.html